Information sharing scheme

 What have we achieved so far?

 In October 2018, the Northern Territory Legislative Assembly passed the Domestic and Family Violence Amendment (Information Sharing) Act 2018 to create a new domestic and family violence information sharing scheme.
-The new scheme aims to facilitate coordinated and timely sharing of information between authorised entities in order to assess, lessen and prevent serious threat to a person’s life, health, safety or welfare because of domestic and family violence.
+The new scheme facilitates coordinated and timely sharing of information between authorised entities in order to assess, lessen and prevent serious threat to a person’s life, health, safety or welfare because of domestic and family violence.
 The new information sharing scheme commenced on 30 August 2019.

 What is next?